-While flowers have universal meaning, each type of flower is symbolic of different emotions.
+While flowers have a universal meaning, each type of flower is symbolic of different emotions.
 This dates back to the 18th century when Charles II of Sweden introduced the oriental language of flowers, claiming you could have a full conversation with flowers alone.
-So when you can’t quite put into words your feelings, utilise Valentine’s flowers to do the talking for you.
+So when you can’t quite put into words your feelings, utilise Valentines flowers to do the talking for you.

-Many people don’t consider the meaning of individual flowers before gifting a bunch, instead just choosing the most endearing to the eye.
-If you want to take it a step further this Valentine’s Day, consider the flowers you are selecting for your bouquet in a flower arranging workshop in Sydney, so you can communicate not only love but represent the characteristics of your relationship and partner too!
+Many people don’t consider the meaning of individual flowers before gifting a bunch, instead just choose the most endearing to the eye.
+If you want to take it a step further this Valentines Day, consider the flowers you are selecting for your bouquet in a flower arranging workshop in Sydney, so you can communicate not only love but represent the characteristics of your relationship and partner too!

 Anyone looking for Valentines gift ideas in Sydney will likely go for a bouquet of just roses, despite how pricey they are which has given them a sought-after reputation.
 While you can rarely go wrong with red roses as Valentines Day flowers, these floral Sydney workshops will open you up to a range of possibilities.
 Consider adding in other meaningful fillers and your teacher will help you find ones that both look great and have a personal touch.

 The colour purple blends both the fierce love of red and the stability of blue.
 This colour also has connotations of luxury, royalty, ambition, creativity, magic and freedom.
 Tulips are one of the most popular flowers in the world that symbolise a perfect and endearing love between couples, undying passionate love and an abundance of romance.

-Peonies are associated with romance, prosperity and bashfulness, and are a popular choice for Valentine’s Day.
+Peonies are associated with romance, prosperity and bashfulness, and are a popular choice for Valentines Day.
 They also have some roots in Greek mythology, as the tale says that Zeus turned Paeon into a beautiful peony flower before Asclepius had the chance to kill him.
 Not only do these fluffy blooms smell divine but they also release an enticing floral scent.
 It’s also hard to go wrong with pink flowers on the annual day of love!

 Buttercup flowers, otherwise known as Ranunculus, are colourful, swirly flowers that symbolise charm, attraction and radiance.
 In the language of flowers, buttercup flowers say “I am dazzled by your charm”, which will make your partner feel as though you value them and are continually fascinated by them.
 Orange buttercups were created by humans, with their natural colours only being yellow and green, but orange is an expression of passion and strong emotions, perfect to gift to your beloved.

 Daisies are known to represent loyalty in love, beauty, innocence and purity.
 They are Freya’s sacred flowers, the goddess of love, beauty and fertility.
-If your relationship is heading in a new direction, whether that means a fresh start in a new home or progressing into parenthood, then daisies are a must-add to your Valentine’s bouquet.
+If your relationship is heading in a new direction, whether that means a fresh start in a new home or progressing into parenthood, then daisies are a must-add to your Valentines bouquet.
 These gentle flowers are commonly associated with soulmates and harmony, so even if your relationship isn’t heading into a new chapter just yet, daisies will send the message that you care and your partner is loved.

-While it won’t be the main attraction of a Valentine’s bouquet, baby’s breath is a stunning filler for a romantic floral arrangement.
+While it won’t be the main attraction of a Valentines bouquet, baby’s breath is a stunning filler for a romantic floral arrangement.
 These delicate bright white dots are an iconic symbol of long-lasting and undying love, which is why they are commonly used to round out wedding bouquets.
-Fidelity is also a modern meaning of this classic choice, so tucking a few delicate sprigs of baby’s breath into your Valentine’s Day flower arrangement will show your partner how dedicated you are to them.
+Fidelity is also a modern meaning of this classic choice, so tucking a few delicate sprigs of baby’s breath into your Valentines Day flower arrangement will show your partner how dedicated you are to them.

 Light red carnations

-Carnations are rich with symbolism as their history dates back more than 2,000 years.
-They stand for fascination and new love, so if this is your first Valentine’s Day in a new relationship, then ruffled blooms are a great pick to show your fondness of your partner.
+Carnations are rich with symbolism as their history dates back more than 2000 years.
+They stand for fascination and new love, so if this is your first Valentine’s Day in a new relationship, then ruffled blooms are a great pick to show your fondness for your partner.
 Light red carnations portray adoration and are a much subtler expression of love, as opposed to the passionate connotations associated with a deeper shade of red, making them a perfect representation of new love.